 - ½ cup water

-- 2 tablespoon vegetable oil (canola is great)
+- 2 tablespoon vegetable oil such as canola or sunflower

 - 2 tablespoon granulated sugar

 - 1 teaspoon salt